 More Information About the Surrounding Area for Albuquerque, NM is:

-The economy of Albuquerque centers on science, medicine, technology, commerce, educational, and cultural outlets.
+The economy of Albuquerque centers on science, medicine, technology, commerce, education, entertainment, and culture outlets.
 The city is home to Kirtland Air Force Base, Sandia National Laboratories, Lovelace Respiratory Research Institute, Presbyterian Health Services, and both the University of New Mexico and Central New Mexico Community College have their main campuses in the city.
-Albuquerque is the center of the New Mexico Technology Corridor, a concentration of high-tech institutions, including the metropolitan area being the location of Intel’s Fab 11X In Rio Rancho and a Facebook Data Center in Belen, Albuquerque was also the founding location of MITS and Microsoft.
-The city has numerous shopping centers and malls, including ABQ Uptown, Coronado, Cottonwood, Nob Hill, and Winrock.
+Albuquerque is the center of the New Mexico Technology Corridor, a concentration of high-tech institutions, including the metropolitan area being the location of Intel's Fab 11X In Rio Rancho and a Facebook Data Center in Belen, Albuquerque was also the founding location of MITS and Microsoft.
+Film studios have a major presence in the state of New Mexico, for example Netflix has a main production hub at Albuquerque Studios.
+There are numerous shopping centers and malls within the city, including ABQ Uptown, Coronado, Cottonwood, Nob Hill, and Winrock.
 The city is the location of a horse racing track and casino called The Downs Casino and Racetrack, and the Pueblos surrounding the city feature resort casinos, including Sandia Resort, Santa Ana Star, Isleta Resort, and Laguna Pueblo’s Route 66 Resort.

 SeniorCare.care has thousands of listings of Assisted Living facilities just like Camino Retirement Apartments across the USA; especially, some of the best Assisted Living facilities located in Albuquerque, NM as well as others similar to Camino Retirement Apartments on SeniorCare.care.